 Make sure that whatever music you choose contributes to the overall feel of your demo.
 You want the music to complement your voice, not overpower it.

 If you’re recording a guided meditation, choose something light and pretty.
 If you’re doing a commercial for an exciting new product, choose something more upbeat and edgy.

 Most audio software should have tools that allow you to easily layer your demo with music and sound effects.
 Take some time to learn how to use these tools so that the music blends seamlessly with your voice.

 Whether you’re creating just one voice over demo or multiple, you’ll want to take time to put together the perfect 60-90 second reel to showcase your voice and capture your audience’s attention.

 Think carefully about which clip to use first to really grab your listener.

-If you’re only making one voice over demo, put your best piece at the beginning; then, mix in different sounds to really showcase your range.
+If you’re only making one voice over demo, put your best piece at the beginning; then, mix in different sounds to really showcase your entire range so you create a great first impression.
 End on a strong note so that the last thing the client hears before making their decision is something that really sparkles.